VinylRecords/vinyl-generics/README.md

 ```

 In the above, let `MyPlainRecord` be the format in which data is being read from an external source.
-We also read some additional field `additionalFields` (say from a CSV using `Frames`):
+We also read some additional data `additionalFields` (say from a CSV using `Frames`):

 ```haskell
 -- some mock data